process-mining

 • Check invoice activity skipped.

 Each record in the tags table represents one tag that occurred in the data for a specific case.
-The mandatory fields for this table are the "Case ID" and the "Tag".
-Not all cases will have a tag and some cases may have multiple tags.
-Below is an example Tags table.
+The mandatory fields for this table are the Object ID and the Tag.
+Not all objects will have a tag and some objects may have multiple tags.
+The following illustration shows an example Tags table.

 Due dates